 In many cases, the surgeon can hide the incisions they make to reshape the nose inside the nose.
 Or, they can place the incisions outside the nose inconspicuously.

-An ideal nose should help complement your face, not take away from it.
+The main reason for having a cosmetic rhinoplasty procedure done is that an ideal nose should help complement your face, not take away from it.
 When you look at people, you notice their mouth, eyes and hair.
 Chances are, if you notice their nose, it's a distraction.
 Your nose can either make your face, or break it.

 A bad nose can knock down your self-esteem.
 A good rhinoplasty procedure can help increase it.
-While undergoing a good nose job will help boost your confidence of your appearance, it's not going to change deeper issues with self-esteem.
-You need to have realistic expectations about how a rhinoplasty procedure will impact your life.
+While undergoing a good nose job will help boost your confidence in your appearance, it's not going to change deeper issues with self-esteem.
+You need to have realistic expectations about how a cosmetic rhinoplasty procedure will impact your life.

 Your surgeon will sit down with you and discuss these expectations along with your nose job options before performing the procedure.